leomcpugo/the-fizz-buzz/README.md

 - LeoFizzBuzz.java is an improved version that gives a better output to the user, and has better readability for the developers

 # Testing
-- Open a terminal from from the root directory
+- Open a terminal from the root directory
 - Execute "java src/LeoFizzBuzz.java" or "java src/StackoverflowFizzBuzz.java"